-St. Peter the Apostle Parish (and Rutgers Catholic Student Center) was designed by the renowned ecclesiastical architect, Patrick Keeley, and completed in 1865.
-By its 150th anniversary, the building still had very good bones, but had suffered an insensitive post-historic painting campaign which painted out historic decoration and implemented simplistic, out-of-scale stencils (which did not serve the architecture) using post-historic materials which were incompatible with the church’s historic distemper paint causing pathologies throughout.
-Water infiltration caused plaster to fall and murals to deteriorate.
+St. Peter the Apostle Parish (which serves as Rutgers University’s Catholic Student Center) was designed by the renowned ecclesiastical architect, Patrick Keeley, and completed in 1865.
+By its 150th anniversary, the building still had very good bones, but had suffered an insensitive post-historic painting campaign which painted out historic decoration and implemented simplistic, out-of-scale stencils which did not serve the architecture.
+Post-historic materials incompatible with the church’s historic distemper paint caused pathologies throughout and water infiltration caused plaster to fall and murals to deteriorate.

-EverGreene conserved the historic murals, consolidated the damaged substrate, secured flat and ornamental plaster, and developed a liturgical artistry campaign in harmony with St. Peter the Apostle’s historic art and architecture.
+EverGreene stabilized and conserved the historic murals, consolidated the damaged substrate, secured flat and ornamental plaster, and developed a liturgical artistry campaign in harmony with St. Peter the Apostle’s historic art and architecture.

 EverGreene worked closely with St. Peter’s team to: develop and implement a phased renewal program to address life safety concerns and systemic pathologies, create a decorative scheme guided by the architecture and historic precedent, and maximize the visual impact within the budget.